F YOU, PAY ME: Are unpaid internships illegal?

 Do not be afraid to decline!
 I know you don't want to lose the op — but you HAVE to do what is right for you.
 If you are still happy to take it on, then that is down to you.
-If you really don't want to — say NO. If you are happy to email back a reply declining, amazing!
-I am proud of you!
-If you need help with that contact ACAS, ask your parents, tutor or me.
+If you really don't want to — say NO. If you need help with that contact ACAS, ask your parents, tutor, or even me.
 Paid opportunities WILL come and it will be so worth it.

-2. 'What do I do if I am in an internship that's UNPAID and want to leave?'
+2. 'What do I do if I am doing an internship that's UNPAID and want to leave?'

 Gather information — are the other interns being paid?
-Try and find out as you need to understand where you sit and when the company sits.
+Try and find out because you need to understand where you sit.
 Re-read this article and other resources to gather as much info to arm yourself with and talk to your manager.
-If they say no to paying you and you are within your rights — walk out that door Honey.
+If they say no to paying you and you are within your rights — walk out that door, Honey.
 You will not be penalised.

 3. 'Would walking out damage my career?'

 No!
 Always do it politely and professionally.
 First talk to your employer or manager (like the above) and then make your plan.
-If a new employer (which WILL be paying you) asks about the role, be 100% honest.
+If a future employer asks about the role, be 100% honest.
 They will respect your honesty and professionalism.